Scanning electron microscope

 - Imaging method

-An electron microscope that builds up its image as a time sequence of points in a manner similar to that employed in television.
-While the idea of the scanning electron microscope (SEM) dates back to the 1930s, a great deal of the pioneering development of the instrument took place at Cambridge University, England, during the years following World War II.
-The SEM became commercially available in 1966 and has rapidly taken its place as a useful addition to the battery of electron optical instruments used in both biological and physical research.
-A part of the attractiveness of the SEM lies in its ability to utilize both analytic and subjective or intuitive channels in attempts to understand the microscopic world.
+An electron microscope that builds up images of samples via the scanning of the sample's surface with a focused electron beam.
+The idea of the scanning electron microscope (SEM) dates back to the 1930s, with a great deal of the pioneering development of the instrument then occurring at Cambridge University, England, during the years following World War II.
+The SEM (Fig. 1) became commercially available in 1966 and rapidly took its place as a useful addition to the battery of electron optical instruments used in both biological and physical research.
+See also: Electron microscope; Microscope

 The content above is only an excerpt.